stephenrwicks/swTable/README.md

 Then append the .element to the DOM wherever you want.

 ```
-// .element is a div wrapping an HTML table
+// .element is a div wrapping an HTML table and its related UI
 document.body.append(myTable.element);
 ```
 ---